-As at the date of signing this report the Group has £672,000.
+As at 31 December 2020 the Group had cash of £1,338,851, and as at the date of signing this report the Group has £1,130,113.20.

-The Board has reviewed the Group's cash flow forecasts up until June 2021 having regard to its current financial position and operational objectives.
-The Board continues to monitor both costs and cash closely and has taken into account the Group's available cash resources as at the date of signing this report and given consideration to the likelihood of the probable success of further funding activities that may be required within the next 12 months to meet planned project expenditure and overheads.
+The Board has reviewed the Group's cash flow forecasts up until July 2022 having regard to its current financial position and operational objectives and is satisfied that it has sufficient cash reserves in order to finance planned project expenditure and overheads.
+The Board continues to monitor both costs and cash closely and has taken into account the Group's available cash resources as at the date of signing this report, and given consideration to the likelihood of the probable success of future funding activities that may be required.
 Accordingly, the Board continue to adopt the going concern basis for the preparation of these financial statements.